Use of College Systems, Equipment & Facilities

 The campus mail system is for the transmission of material relating to college business.
 It may not be used for mailings of a personal, political, or commercial nature.

-College keys will be issued by your department head.
 You are personally responsible for all keys issued to you.
 Under no circumstances may keys be loaned or duplicated.
 Lost keys should be reported immediately to your supervisor or department head.
-All keys must be returned to your supervisor or department head on your last day of work or whenever requested.
+All keys must be returned to facilities management on your last day of work or whenever requested.

 All office equipment and supplies should be used only for college business.
 If you borrow equipment, with the approval of your department head, you are liable for loss or damage to college equipment while it is in your possession.